Drug policy of the United Kingdom: History

 In 1961 the international Single Convention on Narcotic Drugs was introduced.
 To control global drug trading and use, it banned countries from treating addicts by prescribing illegal substances, allowing only scientific and medical uses of drugs.
 It was not itself binding on countries, which had to pass their own legislation.

-Following pressure from the US, the UK implemented the Drugs (Prevention of Misuse) Act 1964 in 1964.
-Although the Convention dealt with the problems of drug production and trafficking, rather than the punishment of drug users, the 1964 Act introduced criminal penalties for possession by individuals of small amounts of drugs, as well as possession with intent to traffic or deal in drugs.
+Following pressure from the US, the UK implemented the Drugs (Prevention of Misuse) Act 1964.
+Although the convention dealt with the problems of drug production and trafficking, rather than the punishment of drug users, the 1964 act introduced criminal penalties for possession by individuals of small amounts of drugs, as well as possession with intent to traffic or deal in drugs.
 The police were soon given the power to stop and search people for illegal drugs.

+The Dangerous Drugs (Supply to Addicts) Regulations 1968 (SI 1968/416) was a statutory instrument that determined the consultants who could prescribe, or treat addicts either in psychiatric hospitals or drug dependency units.
+Other medical staff, if supervised by the consultants within the hospitals, would also be able to obtain licences.
+Doctors working outside the NHS would be considered if their organisations had similar facilities to the DDUs.
+Doctors who disobeyed these regulations might have their permissions to supply rescinded.
+In fact only the treatment centres were allowed to supply.

-In 1971 the Misuse of Drugs Act (MDA) was passed, continuing measures in previous legislation, and classifying drugs into classes A (the most highly regulated), B, and C. Penalties for trafficking and supply were increased in the 1980s.
+The Misuse of Drugs Act 1971 (MDA) was passed, continuing measures in previous legislation, and classifying drugs into classes A (the most highly regulated), B, and C. Penalties for trafficking and supply were increased in the 1980s.

 In 1991 a new phase of UK drug legislation started with an attempt to integrate health and criminal justice responses via Schedule 1A6 Probation Orders.
 This reduced the separation between medical and punitive responses that had characterised the British system in the past.

 Legislation

+Scientific data

+A multicriteria analysis of drugs by drug experts of Imperial College London published in November 2010 found alcohol to be the most harmful drug to both the user and others.
+Alcohol received a harm score of 72, followed by heroin in second on 55, and crack third on 54.
+"Heroin, crack, and crystal meth were the most harmful drugs to the individual, whereas alcohol, heroin, and crack were the most harmful to others."